sebgoa/cloudstack-books/en/ocftutorial.markdown

 Initialize a `Vagrantfile` and start an instance
 ----------------------------------------------

 Now you need to create a *Vagrantfile*.
-In the directory of you choice do:
+In the directory of you choice  for example `/tutorial` do:

     vagrant init

 Then edit the `Vagrantfile` created to contain this: